FM Ruszt magnetyczny do leja fi 200 dwupoziomowy / N52 - magnetic filter

 - Limited ability to create threads or complex shapes in the magnet - the use of a housing is recommended - magnetic holder

-- Potential hazard to health from tiny fragments of magnets pose a threat, if swallowed, which is particularly important in the aspect of protecting young children.
-Additionally, small elements of these devices can hinder the diagnostic process after entering the body.
+- Potential hazard arising from small pieces of magnets can be dangerous, in case of ingestion, which becomes significant in the context of child safety.
+Additionally, small elements of these magnets are able to hinder the diagnostic process after entering the body.

 Neodymium magnets should not be near people with pacemakers.